 We’ve all woken up with a crick in the neck, angry at our bed.
-There’s no singular cause to explain this, but sometimes your pillow contributes to your neck pain.
+There’s no singular cause to explain this, but sometimes it helps to find a proper pillow position for sleep.
 Here are some tips and tricks I’ve given hundreds of patients over the years to help stop neck pain and improve sleep.

 If your neck is actually stiff, go ahead and give these exercises a try to reduce stiffness and pain.

 3 Proper Pillow Positions for sleep to reduce neck pain

 - Stop Looking Up